Listen free for 30 days

 Summary

-From the best-selling author of Anatomy of a Scandal, soon to be a major Netflix series....
+From the best-selling author of Anatomy of a Scandal, now a major Netflix series....

 Reputation: it takes a lifetime to build and just one moment to destroy.